 Incorporating several methods of data collection broadens the scope of your study.
 Aside from automated processes and social media, conducting personal surveys is important to factor in emotional analytics.

 Every customer segment will have their emotional motivators driving them to make purchase decisions.
 A good customer segmentation strategy deconstructs customer profiles and maps them against a range of emotional motivators.
 Surveys enable you to gauge metrics beyond standard clusters.
-The Netscribes in-house market intelligence team undertakes the following approach in their segmentation studies:
+The Netscribes in-house market research team undertakes the following approach in their segmentation studies:

 - A quantitative survey based on a structured questionnaire with a wide audience.
 This can utilize methods such as probabilistic sampling